Olufunmi-Akin/Olufunmi-Akin/README.md

 ### My Projects
 Here are a few projects I'm working on:

+-**Class Work**: Building Interactive Dashboard Using Power BI -*Description*: In this class, we will

 -**Project 1**: Sales Performance Analysis for a Retail Store
 - *Description*: In this project, you are tasked with analyzing the sales performance of a retail store.
 You will need to explore sales data to uncover key insights such as top-selling products, regional